 The map above shows Edmund Sweny, Jr.'s and his children's base of operations in the Virginia counties of Elizabeth City, York, and Norfolk.
 For the most part, the records of these families end there and other Sweeney/Swinney family records start appearing in counties further to the west and south.
 See the first few paragraphs at Sweny, Part 3 for the lone exception.

 One intriquing individual we found in central Virginia is Abraham Sweny/Swinney.
-He first appeared in Spottsylvania County as a witness for two indentures for John and Elizabeth Holladay.
+He first appeared in Spottsylvania County in 1753 as a witness for two indentures for John and Elizabeth Holladay.
 The first indenture covered the sale of 147 1/2 acres to Joseph Peterson, the father of Abraham's (future?) wife, Elizabeth Peterson.
 The second indenture covered the sale of 100 acres to the Holladay's son, Joseph Holladay.
+We note also that a John Swinney and a Mary Swinney appeared separately in court records in Spottsylvania County in 1738, 1739 and 1740.
+We suspect these could have been Abraham's parents, but have no proof at this time.
 By 1762 and 1763, we know that Abraham Swinney, and likely Elizabeth, were living in Amelia Co., Va., based on two tithables and one court document.
 The latter appointed Abraham as the surveyor of a highway, likely indicating he had been living in Amelia County for some time.
 In 1765 Joseph Peterson, still living in Spottsylvania County, wrote his last will naming Abram Swinney as the husband of his daughter Betty [Elizabeth].
 While Abraham and Elizabeth continued living in Amelia County for a few years, by 1770 they must have moved to Chesterfield Co., Va. where Abraham Swinney wrote his last will on December 27, 1770.
 At the May Court of 1771, "[t]he last will & Testament of Abram Sweny decd was further proved [and] ordered that the same be recorded."
 Based on his last will and lists of tithables, it's clear that Abraham was a slave owner like the Swenys of the Tidewater region.
 In his will he mentioned his wife Betty and his children (in order of appearance) Edmund, Ann, John, Sally and Joel.
 At the time the will was written, none of the children appear to have been over the age of 21.
 His will stipulated that his wife Betty would have control over most of the estate during her widowhood, but if she were to marry, everything would be sold and she would get her thirds during her lifetime.
 Just a few years after the will was recorded, Betty returned to nearby Amelia County (as Elizabeth, the head of a household) and still later in Lunenburg Co., Va. (as both Betty and Elizabeth, the head of a household).
 Perhaps the provisions of her husband's last will encouraged her to stay single for all those years.
 We know that Joel Swinney, likely her youngest child, appeared in several records in Lunenburg County including individually in a 1795 court case and with his mother in three other court records between 1796 and 1802.
 We have not determined where her other children ended up and, at this time, we can't place this family in any of our Sweeney/Swinney family lines.

 Moses Swinney of Granville Co., N.C.

 If Moses Swinney was born around 1717 or earlier, was he a descendant of the Edmund Sweny, Jr. line and, if so, who was his father?
 Several researchers have identified Lazarus Sweny as his father.
+Given that we do not have any information about Lazarus's marriages or children before 1729 when he was around 45 years old, this speculation may have merit.
 In his 1732 will, Lazarus Sweny only mentions two sons, Daniel and James, to whom he gave his houses and specified lands.
 Later in that document he says that the remainder of his real and personal property was to be equitably divided between his wife and children, even calling them "other children" a couple of lines later in the document.
 It's possible that Moses Swinney of Granville was one of those "other children," but there is no clear evidence at this time.
 It's said that James Swinney, son of Lazarus, was in N.C., and that his daughter, Molly, married in Edgecombe Co. while his son Thomas lived in Granville Co.
 Unfortunately, we have not seen documents to confirm this, nor proof that these were the children of Lazarus.

 Moses Sweny/Swinney of Amherst Co., Va.